dymanne123/FX/FX/readme.md

 can change ’False’ to ’True’ (line 45).

-Click ’run’ in ’cluster with picture.py’, a picture contains the green stick will appear, the two long line on the edge of stick will be drawn
+Click ’run’ in ’cluster with picture.py’, a picture contains the green stick will appear, the two long line on the edge of stick will be drawn.